-34 Basic Reading (3) NDA RPT2
+34 Basic Reading (3) NDA RPT2 Prerequisite: None.

 Recommended: English 33.
 Recommended for students scoring between 6 and 14 on the Project ACCESS Reading Test.
 Offered on a Credit/No Credit basis.
 This course is offered on a Credit/No Credit basis only.
 Open entry/open exit.
+Lecture, 3 hours.